 Both cards offer:

-It’s impressive that a no annual fee card is offering this perk, since that can help you significantly with earning status.
+It’s impressive that a no-annual-fee card offers this perk since it can help you significantly with earning status.
 However, there are two status advantages with the Bonvoy Boundless Card, as it offers:

-While those are advantages, I don’t consider them to be that significant.
+While those are advantages, I don’t consider them significant.
 The perks of Gold Elite status are fairly limited, and $5,000 is a lot to spend to earn just one additional elite night.

 Comparing free night & internet perks

 Two other perks set these two cards apart.
-Specifically, the Bonvoy Boundless offers the following two perks, which the Bonvoy Bold doesn’t:
+Specifically, the Bonvoy Boundless offers the following two benefits, which the Bonvoy Bold doesn’t:

 Premium internet isn’t the most exciting benefit ever, but the free night is a phenomenal benefit.
 That free night is the reason to have this card, as it alone more than justifies the annual fee.

 Winner: This is where the Bonvoy Boundless wins by a long shot.
-The annual certificate valid at a property costing up to 35,000 Bonvoy points justifies the annual fee.
+The annual certificate valid at a property costing up to 35,000 Bonvoy points easily justifies the annual fee, especially with the ability to now supplement this with points.

 Which Marriott Card is better?